hairizuanbinnoorazman/blog/content/posts/20210510_basicSSLSetup.md

 ## Additional Information

 - If we simply wish to setup SSL cert in nginx without needed client authentication - we would just need to need to copy the "root" `ca.pem` and copy it into `/usr/local/share/ca-certificates`.
 Ensure that the file ends with `.crt`.
 We can do so by copying (assuming we're in the folder where we created all the certs... - `mv ca.pem /usr/local/share/ca-certificates/ca.crt`).
 - The next step would be to restore and update the ca-stores.
 This is done by running the following: `sudo update-ca-certificates`.
 Although, this would only affect on OS level.
-Browsers still require an update to their respective certs.
+Browsers still require an update to their respective ca-stores.